Lower Back ---

 After doing the stretch for just a few days, I found (like CindiK and Hawnsun) that this may be an 80 to 90% solution rather than a 100% solution.

 I think that I may need to also stretch the 'quadratus lumborum' muscle and/or the 'iliacus' muscle (pictures below).
 The 'quadratus lumborum' muscle wraps the lower back just above the iliacus muscles and the pelvic structure.

 (I later found the psoas stretch was yielding good results.
 See 'UPDATE 2015 Dec' below.)

 In addition, I may need to stretch my hamstrings, which are so tight I cannot touch my shins (much less my toes) without bending my knees.

-For those who gain more from a movie than still images, here is a movie describing the 'psoas' and 'quadratus lumborum' muscles.
-This movie emphasizes how deep these muscles are.
+For those who gain more from a movie than still images, here is a movie (with very good narration) describing the 'psoas' and 'quadratus lumborum' and 'iliacus' muscles.
+This movie emphasizes how deep (hard to access) these muscles are.

 Apparently, he found that the kneeling stretch (a la warrior) was not enough for him --- he added a loop around the foot, as seen on the pictures below.
 As you can see, he uses the edge of a bed on which to plant his rear knee.

 I point out below that the kneeling stretch was quite effective for me.
 It is probably safer than using a loop around the foot.